mikamboo/k8s-devops-microservices/README.md

 ## About the app

-A simple web application wich generate a PDF repport from a `csv` of the a datased uplaoded on the frontend web
+A simple web application to generate a summary PDF repport from a `csv` dataset uplaoded on the frontend web

 ## Tech stack